kubapeter/portfolio/Coursera Courses/Standalone Courses/Oracle SQL Practice Course/Codes/Exercises.md

 >## Remove the Vendors Table
 >
 >1.
 We’ve realized that we do not need the Vendors table, since our Customers table will contain the same information.
 Remove the Vendors table from our database using the drop command.
+>
+>## Update the Employees table
+>
+>1.
+Now, let’s update the Employees table.
+Select everything in the employees table to see our records.
+>
+>2.
+Update Jack Peterson’s **Role** to **Sales**.
+>
+>3.
+Check the output of your table to ensure the change is there.
+>
+>## Populate the Orders table
+>
+>1.
+Now, we need to populate the Orders table with data.
+Describe it so you can see the columns we’ll be populating.
+Once you have viewed your table, insert the following information into it:
+>
+>Hint: to enter a date, the value statement must specify date and be in YYYY-MM-DD format.
+Example: values (date ‘2015-11-07’) would enter the value of November 7, 2015 into the date field.